awsdocs/amazon-application-discovery-user-guide/doc_source/export-data.md

    Among the files, you can find a JSON file containing data about the export task and its results\.

 **Note**
-For information on generating and exporting Amazon EC2 instance recommendations in the AWS Migration Hub console, see [Amazon EC2 Instance Recommendations](https://docs.aws.amazon.com/migrationhub/latest/ug/ec2-recommendations.html) in the *AWS Migration Hub User Guide*\.
+For information on generating and exporting Amazon Elastic Compute Cloud \(Amazon EC2\) instance recommendations in the AWS Migration Hub console, see [Amazon EC2 instance recommendations](https://docs.aws.amazon.com/migrationhub/latest/ugec2-recommendations.html) in the *AWS Migration Hub User Guide*\.